Mike-Macelletti/ctf-writeups/2017/boston-key-party/hiddensc.md

 0x555555555594 <+391>:	call   0x555555554f40 <mmap@plt>
 ```

-Based on the assembly it looks like the shellcode is placed at a random address between 0x0 and 0x555555555555.
+Based on the assembly it looks like the shellcode is placed at a random address between 0x0 and 0x555555555555 or so.
 The program mmaps a page with execute permissions and puts the shellcode there.

 ### Dynamic Analysis